 My training in accounting makes me particularly cognizant of my clients’ needs.
 It’s gratifying to function as a team with my clients to plot a strategic course to optimize their goals and maximize financial advantages.
 Lawyers and business people working in tandem can provide significant value and progress toward the desired outcome.

-Hunter Schoen’s legal experience encompasses several areas of law with a focus on litigation, serving clients in a wide range of industries, including insurance, education, construction, trucking and employment and labor.
-In addition to his litigation practice, Hunter works closely with businesses, from start-ups to international companies, to provide advice and legal solutions that are proactive and account for a business’ overall goals.
-This business practice includes strategically structuring agreements, drafting contracts, and representing businesses in contract and investment negotiations.
+Hunter Schoen’s legal experience encompasses several areas of law with a focus on regulatory law, employment and labor, and commercial litigation.
+In particular, Hunter works closely with businesses, from start-ups to international companies, to provide advice and legal solutions that are proactive and account for a business’ overall goals.
+This business practice extends to regulatory advice, navigating employment issues, drafting and reviewing agreements, and representing businesses in disputes and before regulatory bodies.

 In law school, Hunter served as Issues Editor for the Louisiana Law Review and completed a judicial externship for the Hon.
 William J. Crain of the Louisiana First Circuit Court of Appeals, where he observed the appellate process and gained exposure to both civil and criminal litigation.